snotskie/ttrpg/site/src/index.md

 If the violence continues past this initial Contest, then the Attackers may choose to change tactics, such as performing a non-violent Contest to shift subsequent rounds in their favor.
 Additionally, Defenders may choose to respond to these attacks with a greater range of options, such as outwitting (Head), calling on honor (Hand), destroying a part of the environment (Hand), calling for a truce (Heart), or repositioning oneself (Head or Home).

-And for both violent and non-violent Contests, if both characters are attacking one another at the same time, then each character first rolls as Attackers, narrating how they attack.
-Then only the higher roll goes through as an attack--the lower roll has been interrupted, neither winning, losing, failing, or succeeding.
-Then the lower roller rolls as a Defender against the attack, narrating how they respond, and effects are determined as usual.

 !!! warning "Rules Note: Checks vs. Contests"
     Checks use the terms “fail” and “succeed,” while Contests use “lose” and “win” instead.
 When an effect only mentions failing or succeeding Checks, it does not affect losing or winning Contests.
 And when an effect only mentions losing or winning Contests, it does not affect failing or succeeding Checks.
 A Contest itself is not a Check, though it does involve a series of rolls similar to Checks made against one another.
 For example, the "Blessed by Luck" Ability allows you to turn a failed Check into a success.
 However, it does not allow you to turn a lost Contest into a win.
 The Uncool condition on the other hand does affect both Checks and Contests, because it modifies the results of rolls performed, without mentioning success, failure, win, or loss directly.